 Sometimes I set aside time to worship with music, in a quiet place alone, I don’t know if that does anything for you, but it’s sort of a meditation for me, and my way of seeking our relationship intimately.
 Though I can talk to him all day, sometimes I just need someone on one with him, seeking his presence.
 As I said, I will be praying.
 You got dis, girl. 💞 You have so much to look forward to; life has big things for you. 💕

 Keep pushing for change, keep on your prayers.
 Sometimes I had to force it and continue to pray for change and telling him what I wanted.
 He has always been faithful and brought me through it to something better.
 You just gotta push for that breakthrough; it will come!”

 After reading what she wrote, I honestly had tears in my eyes and felt God’s presence for the first time in weeks!
-I felt the release of all the worry, and sadness I’d been holding and it was replaced with joy and thanksgiving.
+As I washed in His truth, all the worry and sadness I’d been holding onto was replaced with joy and thanksgiving.
 It just took a great friend to remind me of this!
-It’s incredible to have people in your life, even if they’re not in it regularly, who are there with encouragement and wisdom whenever you’re in need of it!
+It’s incredible to have people in your life, even if they’re not in it regularly, who are there with encouragement and wisdom whenever you need it!

 So, today, I want to encourage you all to talk to a loved one, friend, or even me, if you’re struggling with things in your life.
 Please don’t stay in the funk and think that it’s all right, because it’s not.
 You are worth so much more and aren’t called to be down in the dumps.
 Even if you can’t feel God’s presence, He’s there.
 As the body of Yeshua/Christ, we are called to build each other up and help when one of us has tripped up.
 I know we live in a world where there is more tearing down than building up, so how about we become the exception and take a vow to change the way we treat others so we can represent God and His Kingdom right?
 Who’s with me?!